ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Secure Boot is required for the use of Credential Guard.

-Table 13 Firmware Configuration Design Decisions for all agencies and implementation types.
+Firmware Configuration Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---